Contact Lenses: Q&A

 A: Rigid gas permeable (RGP) lenses are, as the name implies, rigid.
 They can put pressure on the front of the eye, causing it to temporarily change in curvature.
 They can also cause some degree of oxygen loss, which also changes the eye curvature.
 We call the blur you experience upon taking your lenses out "spectacle blur."
 It is quite common and not harmful if it disappears within an hour or so.

 Q: My wife has worn soft contact lenses for many years and has always relied on heat for disinfection.
-Recently my aseptor gave up the ghost, and now I can't find any store that carries them.
+Recently her heat disinfection unit gave up the ghost, and now I can't find any store that carries them.
 Is everybody using chemicals now?
-Does anyone still use heat to disinfect their lenses?
-J.D., New York
+Does anyone still use heat to disinfect their lenses? — J.D., New York

-A: When Bausch + Lomb first began marketing soft lenses, they adapted baby bottle warmers to use in disinfecting them.
-This worked, but it also created a lot of problems with protein accumulation on and in the lenses, lid irritations and allergies, lens degradation, etc.
+A: When Bausch + Lomb first began marketing the first soft lenses approved for use in the U.S. back in the 1970s, they adapted baby bottle warmers to use for disinfecting them.
+This worked, but it also created a lot of problems with protein accumulation on and in the lenses, eyelid irritations and allergies, lens degradation, etc.

-There is a new system now approved by the FDA called Purilens that uses ultraviolet radiation and ultrasound to sterilize and clean soft lenses.
+Another option is a disinfecting system called Purilens that uses ultraviolet radiation and ultrasound to sterilize and clean soft lenses.
 We have found this product to be very effective, economical and easy to use.
-Ask your contact lens practitioner about it.
-Dr. Dubow
+Ask your contact lens practitioner about the pros and cons of each of these lens care methods. — Dr. Dubow

 [Read more about soft contact lens care.]